What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - remaining mindful of all obligations under applicable human rights and occupational health and safety legislation, which prohibit discrimination, harassment and violence in the workplace;

-- giving special consideration to potential issues of discrimination that could arise in the workplace, be they based on disability, race, ethnicity or national origin.
+- considering issues of discrimination that could arise in the workplace, whether based on disability, race, ethnicity or national origin.
 Under human rights legislation, employers have a duty to accommodate employees, including those with a disability or family care-giving responsibilities.
-Please see here for our update on a British Columbia Human Rights Tribunal’s decision relating to British Columbia employers’ obligations to accommodate employees with family care responsibilities in the context of COVID-19;
+See our updates here and here on accommodating family care responsibilities in the context of COVID-19;

-- facilitating the ability of employees to work from home to the extent possible.
+- facilitating the ability of employees to work from home, while being mindful of privacy rules that govern whether an employer can monitor behaviours of remote workers.
 A legal update on an employer’s right or ability to monitor remote-working employees can be found here.

 What if an employee refuses to return to the workplace?